PATHWAYS TO ADULT SUCCESS

 How to Begin

-Starting something viable/ reasonable means starting something that is doable in the short term and is likely to produce early gains that help solidify buy-in; establish strong foundations for further development; and offer opportunities to evaluate and learn from early efforts.
+Creating something viable means starting something that is achievable in the short term and produces improvements to secure buy-in; establishes strong foundations for further development; and offers opportunities for evaluation and learning.

 How to Provide Postsecondary Opportunities for All